 2-2-1.
 PBN STAR.
 A PBN STAR may be established to transition from the en route environment to the terminal environment.
-For the purposes of OEA construction, the default XTT is RNAV 1, STAR/Feeder/TAA flight phase.
-Optional XTT is RNP 1 which applies when RF legs are used.
-For STARs that serve multiple airports, use the most conservative distance to determine where the effective XTT is RNAV/RNP 2 [see table 1-2-1 footnote 2].
+The NavSpec is RNAV 1 STAR/Feeder/TAA (with associated XTT of 1).
+Optional NavSpec may be RNP 1 or A-RNP STAR/Feeder/TAA (with associated XTT of 1 - 0.3 as appropriate).
+For STARs that serve multiple airports, use the most conservative distance to determine where the effective XTT is 2 [see table 1-2-1 footnote 2].
 Secondary areas apply.
 Order 8260.3, section 2-2 applies in conjunction with the following PBN specific criteria.

-a.
-General.
+(1) Leg type.
+Use TF or RF legs, except a heading to a manual termination (VM) or from a fix to a manual termination (FM) leg may be established at the STAR termination.

+(2) Fixes.

-- (1) Leg type.
-Use TF or RF legs, except a heading to a manual termination (VM) or from a fix to a manual termination (FM) leg may be established at the STAR termination. - (2) Fixes. - (a) All fixes prior to the termination fix must be FB. - (b) The termination fix may be either FB or FO depending on whether the STAR connects to a SIAP, the attributes of the common fix, and leg type.
-For this purpose, the first coded fix of the SIAP (i.e., the start of the SIAP "IF" leg) is considered a FB fix. - 1.
-When the termination fix is a common fix followed by an FM or VM leg, the termination fix attribute must be FO and the SIAP fix should be FB. - 2.
-For other cases, common fix attributes must be identical. - 3.
-When the termination is not at a common fix, the STAR must terminate with a VM or FM leg at a FO fix.
+(a) All fixes prior to the termination fix must be FB.

+(b) The termination fix may be either FB or FO depending on whether the STAR connects to a SIAP, the attributes of the common fix, and leg type.
+For this purpose, the first coded fix of the SIAP (i.e., the start of the SIAP "IF" leg) is considered a FB fix.

+1. When the termination fix is a common fix followed by an FM or VM leg, the termination fix attribute must be FO and the SIAP fix should be FB.

+2. For other cases, common fix attributes must be identical.

+$\underline{3.}$ When the termination is not at a common fix, the STAR must terminate with a VM or FM leg at a FO fix.